What is cholesterol?

 Trauma to the abdomen can rarely precipitate this syndrome by disrupting arteriosclerotic plaques within the abdominal aorta.

 Drugs that are used for thrombolysis (to reopen a clotted vessel following a heart attack or stroke) or anticoagulation (to thin the blood) may also predispose to embolisation of cholesterol from unstable plaques.
 This occurs because the overlying blood clot dissolves, or an arteriosclerotic plaque bleeds.
 The risk is thought to be very low, but it has been occasionally reported within days or up to several months after commencing anticoagulant therapy.

 Those who have atherosclerosis are at risk of cholesterol emboli.
 This includes patients with ischaemic heart disease or peripheral vascular disease, as well as those with risk factors such as diabetes, high blood pressure, smoking, obesity, older age, and high levels of cholesterol in the blood.

 Classic constellations of symptoms are:

 The skin is affected in over one-third of patients resulting in livedo reticularis, gangrene, cyanosis (‘blue toe syndrome’ secondary to lack of oxygenated blood supply), ulceration, painful red nodules, and purpura (purple patches).

 Cholesterol fragments blocking blood vessels to other organs may result in specific symptoms and signs:

 Non-specific symptoms such as fever, myalgia (muscle ache), headache, and weight loss may be present.
 Myocardial infarction (heart attack) and stroke do not usually result from cholesterol emboli.

 A high index of suspicion is required especially in a patient with known atherosclerosis who has developed the typical skin changes, kidney failure, abdominal pain or diarrhoea, following a vascular procedure.

 Definitive diagnosis is made from a skin biopsy or a biopsy of other involved tissue.
-The biopsy should show diagnostic cholesterol crystals or clefts within the blood vessel wall, along with thrombi (blood clots).
+The histology of cholesterol emboli should show diagnostic cholesterol crystals or clefts within the blood vessel wall, along with thrombi (blood clots).
 The clefts are spaces left by the crystals that have been washed out by the tissue fixation.

 Blood tests show an eosinophilia in up to 80% of affected patients.
 Other changes that may be seen include: